treycole/notes.treycole.me/content/Blog/A Brief History of Materials.md

 ### __Crystallography (1781)__
 René Just Haüy discovers that crystals always cleave along crystallographic planes.
 He deduced that they must be _periodic_ and composed of regular patterns of tiny molecules.

-> This understanding is directly in line with how modern research approaches the study of crystalline materials.
+> This understanding how modern research approaches the study of crystalline materials.
 ### __The Battery (1800)__
 The first electric battery is developed by Alessandro Volta
 ### __Ohm's Law (1827)__